SimonKraatz-USDA/EzPAI/README.md

 Example: python 1_blurscreen.py -i MB520_2020-6-29_MillbrookSchool-a_testinput

-This script is a second filter, and screens the images listed in 0_hourscreen_<input folder name>.csv for overly blurry images and writes them out to 1_blurscreen_<input folder name>.csv.
+This script is a second filter, and screens the images listed in the '0_hourscreen_' file for blurry images.
+The output is written to a file starting with '1_blurscreen_'.
 Information and description of the default thresholds are provided in the script.
 The blur detection approach is based on the variance of Laplacian, i.e., if the variance (or max value) is lower than a threshold, the image is deemed blurry.
 For the 19 remaining images in 0_hourscreen csv it took 7.6 seconds (i7 Dell Precision 7560 Laptop).

 csv content: same as 0_hourscreen, plus the variance (b1) and maximum value (b2) of the laplace filter result.
 The threshold is only used for screening out blurry imagery.
 Only non-blurry images are listed.